controlol/gdrive-rclone-docker/README.md

 | TZ | The timezone of the container | Europe/Amsterdam |

 ### Notes
-It is recommended to use a random string for PASSWORD and PASSWORD2 between 64 and 128 characters, they should not be the same string.
+It is recommended to use a random string for PASSWORD and PASSWORD2 between 64 and 128 characters, they should not be the same string.<br/>
-Your LOCAL_CACHE_SIZE should be at least as the size as the largest file you expect to upload.
+Your LOCAL_CACHE_SIZE should be at least as the size as the largest file you expect to upload.<br/>
+A move job will not run for longer than 6h to prevent multiple jobs running at once.<br/>
+The maximum upload limit is 750GB per day.